-How do you know if you have leaking gut?
+How do you know if you have a leaking gut?

-There are some telltale signs which indicate this.
+There are some telltale signs which show this.

 Do you often get sick?
-That is another indication of the possibility of a leaking gut.
-Your immune system does not work properly so your defense is on low.
+That is another sign of the possibility of a leaking gut.
+Your immune system does not work properly, so your defense is low.

-Your skin which is your biggest organ might also tell you something is wrong.
-Skin rashes and pimples might suddenly appear.
-Your skin also forms a barrier against the outside and when there is internal inflammation this barrier gets weaker.
-Lactobacillus seems to be helpful in this case as was shown in a Korean study linked here.
+Your skin, which is your biggest organ, might also tell you something is wrong.
+Skin rashes and pimples might burst out.
+Your skin also forms a barrier against the outside and when there is internal inflammation, this barrier gets weaker.
+Lactobacillus seems to be helpful in this case, as was shown in a Korean study linked here.